If you want to avoid surgery, combining myoelectric skin sensors with pattern recognition is currently your best option.

 Finally, you must be willing to devote significant time and effort to training.

 To determine suitability, the provider of the pattern recognition system should a) supply some kind of evaluation system, and b) train prosthetists in the evaluation procedures.
-The company we list at the bottom of this article — Infinite Biomedical Technologies (IBT) — offers a model example of this kind of system.
+The companies we list at the bottom of this article — Coapt Engineering, Infinite Biomedical Technologies (IBT), and Ottobock — all offer this kind of support.

 Socket Design and Fit

-We’ve created this subsection mainly to emphasize one central point: using pattern recognition for skin-surface myoelectric control does not alleviate the need for a great socket fit.
+We’ve created this section mainly to emphasize that pattern recognition systems do not alleviate the need for a great socket fit.
 Quite the contrary.
 Any prosthesis that relies on sensor contact with the skin’s surface is entirely dependent on a proper socket fit for maintaining that contact.

 As emphasized in our article on myoelectric direct control, this doesn’t only mean a great fit when your arm is lying flat on the prosthetist’s desk in an air-conditioned office.
 It means a great fit in all arm positions and for all arm movements.

-Additionally, you should test your socket fit in environments that range from cold and dry to warm and humid.
-If you encounter problems in different environments with either the socket or its embedded sensors, ask your prosthetist to help you mitigate these problems even if the system you are buying allows for quick recalibration (see below).
+Additionally, you should test your socket in environments that range from cold and dry to warm and humid.
+If you encounter problems in different environments with either the socket or its embedded sensors, ask your prosthetist to help you mitigate these problems even if your pattern recognition system allows for quick recalibration (see below).

-Training is fundamentally a matter of mapping patterns of muscle movement to the desired actions in the bionic limb.
-For example, one pattern can be mapped to use Grip 1, another to Grip 2, another to moving an elbow joint, and so on.
+Calibration means mapping patterns of muscle movement to the desired actions in the bionic limb.
+For example, one pattern can be mapped to using Grip 1, another to using Grip 2, another to moving an elbow joint, and so on.
 In more advanced systems, patterns can even be mapped to individual finger movements.

-The following is a rudimentary example of the process used to train a bionic hand:
+The following is a rudimentary example of the process used to calibrate a pattern recognition system:

-- the user’s attempt to do this with his/her phantom hand triggers a pattern of muscle movements in the residual limb;
+- The attempted action will trigger a pattern of muscle movements in the residual limb.

-- this pattern is mapped to the required actions in the bionic hand;
+- This pattern is then mapped to the required actions in the bionic hand.

 You will likely be forced to use your bionic arm/hand in unfavorable conditions.
-Even if you have worked closely with your prosthetist to mitigate these circumstances, your muscle movement patterns or the detection of those patterns will likely change.
+Even if you have worked closely with your prosthetist to mitigate these circumstances, your muscle movement patterns or the detection of those patterns will likely change in these conditions.

 When this happens, you must be able to quickly recalibrate your pattern recognition settings.
-For example, IBT allows users to do this via their mobile Sense application.
+One of our favorite solutions for doing this is Coapt Engineering’s push-button approach to recalibrating its Gen2 system:

 What Does the Science Say?